 A: If you are an HR Services Customer you can contact the usual number for advice.
-It would be wise however in any event, to ask the employees to accept the changes proposed in writing, to ensure you have the relevant recorded documentation on your Company files for a minimum of five years.
+You must ask the employees to accept the changes proposed in writing and then record the relevant recorded documentation on your Company files for a minimum of five years.

 Q: What do I do if someone doesn’t agree to being Furloughed?

 A: If they do not agree to being Furloughed your options (with the relevant contractual right) are lay off or short time working (which may attract statutory guarantee pay not covered by the COVID-19 Job Retention Scheme), or redundancy which (if the employee has more than two years’ service) may attract a redundancy payment (also not covered by the COVID-19 Job Retention Scheme).
 Please take advice on this question before taking any action.